xwp/stream/readme.txt

 1. **Report Bugs:** If you find a bug, error or other problem, please report it!
 You can do this by [creating a new topic](https://wordpress.org/support/plugin/stream) in the plugin forum.
 Once a developer can verify the bug by reproducing it, they will create an official bug report in GitHub where the bug will be worked on.

+2. **Translate into Your Language:** Use the official plugin translation tool to [translate Stream into your language](https://translate.wordpress.org/projects/wp-plugins/stream/).

-2. **Suggest New Features:** Have an awesome idea?
+3. **Suggest New Features:** Have an awesome idea?
 Please share it!
 Simply [create a new topic](https://wordpress.org/support/plugin/stream) in the plugin forum to express your thoughts on why the feature should be included and get a discussion going around your idea.

-3. **Issue Pull Requests:** If you're a developer, the easiest way to get involved is to help out on [issues already reported](https://github.com/x-team/wp-stream/issues) in GitHub.
+4. **Issue Pull Requests:** If you're a developer, the easiest way to get involved is to help out on [issues already reported](https://github.com/x-team/wp-stream/issues) in GitHub.
 Be sure to check out the [contributing guide](https://github.com/x-team/wp-stream/blob/master/contributing.md) for developers.

 Thank you for wanting to make Stream better for everyone!